figayi/TMC-EvalShield/doc.md

 ```
 Both functions are used to receive/transmit a portion of data (starting at `&data[0]`) of size `size`.
 Receiving and transmitting are both *synchronous*.
 These functions can only be called after initialization of the TMC_SPI interface.
-They can also be
-accessed from the more abstract Connection interface using `interface.con.rxN` and `interface.con.txN` respectively.

 ### USB
 The USB connection is made via the *U(S)ART2* module.
 It is connected to the onboard ST-LINK,